rgrumaz/rgrumaz-portfolio/README-EN.md

 # About Me - Răzvan Grumaz

 I am currently studying computer science at the University of Applied Sciences (HFT) in Stuttgart in the 2nd semester
-My previous focuses and interests:
+My current focuses and interests:

 - **Programming languages and technologies:**
-  - Basics in SQL (retrieving, updating, deleting, and adding data)
+  - Fundamentals in SQL (retrieving, updating, deleting, and adding data)
   - Java with a focus on object-oriented programming (OOP)

 - **Experience with version control systems:**